themoonsheep/moonsheep/README.md

    ```
 - `anonymous` Users are created on the fly and automatically logged in so we know which contributions comes from who, but we don't store any identifying information.

+## Manual verification

+There might be documents which have parts hard to decipher.
+In case that multiple volunteers got very different results, there is a way to bring such task for a manual verification by a moderator.

+To do that configure the following:
+1. In settings set up `MIN_ENTRIES_TO_MARK_DIRTY` (defaults to 4) If there are that many entries for a task and yet it has not been crossverified,
+   then the task is marked as DIRTY and sent to manual verification.
+2. In your transcription template import manual verification handing

+   `{% include "support_manual_verification.html" %}`

+Now dirty tasks will be listed in main dashboard.
+Opening one will show the traditional task's form with fields lighted in green (those that received same answers)
+and fields lighted in red that didn't.
+Each marked red will have a hover-on tooltip containing all the answers sent by users, so you as a moderator can choose the right one or type it in yourself.

 ## Templates

 ### Widgets